mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 of nano-particles, 1 meter in diameter, into the air.
 The nano particles are molecularly calibrated to absorb psionic energy and dissipate it harmlessly.
-Every blast of the spray neutralises 3+1d6 Psionic Strength points placed into an active power that must be directed through the cloud’s area of effect.
+Every blast of the spray neutralises 3+1d6 Psionic Strength points placed into an active power that must be directed through the cloud's area of effect.
 The cloud itself dissipates after 1d6 Combat Rounds.

 A standard canister of spray provides 5 bursts.